psf/black/docs/index.rst

 Try it out now using the `Black Playground <https://black.vercel.app>`_.

-.. admonition:: Note - this is a beta product
+.. admonition:: Note - Black is now stable!

-   *Black* is already `successfully used <https://github.com/psf/black#used-by>`_ by many projects, small and big. *Black* has a comprehensive test suite, with efficient parallel tests, our own auto  formatting and parallel Continuous Integration runner.
+   *Black* is `successfully used <https://github.com/psf/black#used-by>`_ by many projects, small and big. *Black* has a comprehensive test suite, with efficient parallel tests, our own auto formatting and parallel Continuous Integration runner.
-   However, *Black* is still beta.
-Things will probably be wonky for a while.
-This is made explicit by the "Beta" trove classifier, as well as by the "b" in the version number.
-What this means for you is that **until the formatter becomes stable, you should expect some formatting to change in the future**.
-That being said, no drastic stylistic changes are planned, mostly responses to bug reports.
+   Now that we have become stable, you should not expect large formatting to changes in the future.
+Stylistic changes will mostly be mostly responses to bug reports and new syntax in the cpython runtime.

    Also, as a safety measure which slows down processing, *Black* will check that the reformatted code still produces a valid AST that is effectively equivalent to the